compsys-progtools/fall2025/resources/glossary.md

 stream
 :  a flow of data from one location to another in a computer :  includes three <wiki:Standard_streams>

+tag
+:  (in git) a {term}`object` that is like a branch in that it points to a commit, but also like a commit in that it is immutable and does not move.

 templating
 :  templating is the idea of changing the input or output of a system.
 For instance, the Jupyter book, instead of outputting the markdown files as markdown files, displays them as HTML pages (with the contents of the markdown file).